babylm/evaluation-pipeline-2023/README.md

 ### Format of Predictions
 If you wish to submit your results and you are not using the `collect_results.py` script, please ensure that your predictions file conforms to the submission format (example provided here as `sample_predictions.json`).
 This is a file consisting of line-separated JSON objects, where each line corresponds to a single subtask.

-For each line, the JSON object includes a `task` field ("blimp" or "glue"), a `sub_task` field (the specific task, like "cola" or "anaphor_agreement"), and a `predictions` field, which is a list of JSON objects containing example IDs and predictions for those examples.
+For each line, the JSON object includes a `task` field ("blimp", "glue", "supplement", or "msgs"), a `sub_task` field (the specific task, like "cola" or "anaphor_agreement"), and a `predictions` field, which is a list of JSON objects containing example IDs and predictions for those examples.
 Here is an example:
 ```
 {"task": "glue", "sub_task": "mnli", "predictions": [{"id": "mnli_0", "pred": 0}, {"id": "mnli_1": "pred": 1}, ..., {"id": "mnli_6561", "pred": 1}]}
 ```